aelvan/Imager-Craft/README.md

 *Allowed values: `'standard'`, `'rrs'`*
 Sets the AWS storage type.

+### cloudfrontInvalidateEnabled [bool]
+*Default: `false`*
+Enabled or disables the sending of invalidation requests to Cloudfront when a transform is generated.

+*Please note: Imager has no way of knowing if the file currently on Cloudfront differs from the one being generated, so an invalidation request is sent every time a transform is created.
+The first 1000 invalidation requests per month is free, after that Amazon will start charging you.*

+### cloudfrontDistributionId [string]
+*Default: `''`*
+Set this to your Cloudfront distribution ID if cloudfront invalidation is enabled.

 ### curlOptions [array]
 *Default: `array()`*
 Allows you to add [cURL options](http://php.net/manual/en/function.curl-setopt.php) to be used when downloading images from an external host.